oboroc/oboroc.github.io/_posts/2016-10-27-sata-ssd-performance.md

 I built my current home PC in 2010.
 4 years later I upgraded it with Samsung 840 EVO 256GB SSD.
 My ASUS P6TD Deluxe motherboard only supports SATA-2, which peaks out around 250MB/S, way below 500MB/S that SSD can handle.
-To address this bottleneck, I bought a cheap PCI Express controller card with Marvell 88SE9123 controller.
+To address this bottleneck, I bought a cheap PCI Express controller card with Marvell 88SE9123 chip.
 I installed this card in the bottom PCI Express slot, connected SSD and forgot about it.
 Recently, however, I learned about a free software for benchmarking storage devices:
 [Crystal Disk Mark](http://crystalmark.info/software/CrystalDiskMark/index-e.html).